Difference Between Aquaculture and Mariculture

 Aquaculture is the breeding, raising, and harvesting of aquatic flora and fauna in salt or freshwater for economic purposes.
 It is also known as the blue revolution.

-Aquaculture aids in nutrient accumulation inhibits non-native species from fleeing into local rivers, reduces infectious diseases in aquatic life, and improves product quality.
+Aquaculture aids in nutrient accumulation, inhibits non-native species from fleeing into local rivers, reduces infectious diseases in aquatic life, and improves product quality.

 As the consumption of seafood has grown, technology has enabled food to be grown in both coastal marine waters and the open ocean.

-Aquaculture is a means of producing food and other commercial items, restoring habitat, and replenishing wild stocks, and rebuilding vulnerable and endangered wildlife populations.
+Aquaculture is a means of producing food and other commercial items, restoring habitat, replenishing wild stocks, and rebuilding vulnerable and endangered wildlife populations.

 Aquaculture is classified into two types: marine and freshwater.